oscarngolo/quiz-bord/README.md

 ## BDD

-1. User should open up the page.
+1. User should open up the page w.
 2. Answer all questions in form provided.
-3. The results of the performance will pop up as an alert indicating how he scored out of the total number of questions.
+3. The results of the performance will display after the last submission.
-4. The output will display at the top of the page.

 ## Author Information